openhab/openhabian/docs/openhabian.md

 After your first setup of openHABian is successful and you are able to access the openHAB dashboard, you should dig into the possibilites.
 Install [Bindings](https://www.openhab.org/addons/), discover your devices, and [configure your smart home](https://www.openhab.org/docs/configuration/).
-You might want to start defining [Items](https://www.openhab.org/docs/configuration/items.html), [Sitemap](https://www.openhab.org/docs/configuration/sitemaps.html) and [HABPanel](https://www.openhab.org/docs/configuration/habpanel.html) dashboard for your home.
+You might want to start defining [Items](https://www.openhab.org/docs/configuration/items.html), [Sitemap](https://www.openhab.org/docs/configuration/sitemaps.html) and [HABPanel](https://www.openhab.org/docs/configuration/habpanel.html) dashboard for your home, but these are just some first hints.
-To kickstart that process you may check out the openHAB [Home Builder](https://www.openhab.org/docs/configuration/homebuilder.html).

-These are just some first hints.
-Be sure to read up on the [Configuration](https://www.openhab.org/docs/configuration/) section of the documentation page to learn more.
+Be sure to read up on the [Configuration](https://www.openhab.org/docs/configuration/) section of the documentation pages to learn more.

 ### Further Configuration Steps